-As a small business owner, you will need to be sure that all network equipment and software is ready, updated, and switched over at the same time when IPv6 comes.
+As a small business owner, you will need to be sure that all network equipment and software is ready.
+It might need updates at the time when IPv6 comes.
 Planning ahead will help prevent interruptions to the critical connections that take place via the Internet.
 It will also allow you to buy equipment and services at negotiated prices rather than on an emergency, cost-is-no-object basis.

 Is my company IPv6 ready?

-If your company has recently purchased equipment for its network, including routers, switches, security devices, printers, photocopiers, or fax machines, then it is very likely to already be IPv6-capable.
-If the equipment is between two and five years old, it might have some IPv6 capabilities.
-If the hardware is more than five years old, however, then its readiness is a toss up, and the switch to IPv6 is a strong reason to upgrade network equipment.
+If your company has recently purchased equipment for its network, then it is very likely to already be IPv6-capable.
+Do not worry about your equipment.
+Because if the equipment is between two and five years old, it might have some IPv6 capabilities.
+If the hardware is more than five years old, however, then its readiness is a toss up.
+The switch to IPv6 is a strong reason to upgrade network equipment.

 Is my web site IPv6 ready?

-If you are a webmaster, most likely your web site has not yet been transferred to the next generation of Internet addresses.
-Service providers are finding it necessary to impose higher prices for IPv4 addresses for the simple reason that there are just not many left.
+If you are a webmaster, most likely your web site has not yet been transferred.
+The next generation of Internet addresses are available.
+Service providers are finding it necessary to impose higher prices for IPv4 addresses.
+This is due to the simple reason that there are just not many left.
 Again, the law of supply and demand has come into play.

 Advantages of IPv6

 IPv6 benefits will include a level of security baked into the protocol.
-IPv4 was designed for an “age of innocence” with a small Internet population.
-IPv6 is for a larger, more cynical age, so it carries capabilities for verifying addresses and known identities, with the ability to establish more trust between routers.
-It should become harder, for example, for criminals to use “address spoofing” attacks, where web sites or e-mail messages misrepresent where they come from.
+Engineers designed the IPv4 system for an “age of innocence” with a small Internet population.
+IPv6 is for a larger, more cynical age.
+So, it carries capabilities for verifying addresses and known identities.
+Also, it has the ability to establish more trust between routers.
+It should become harder, for example, for criminals to use “address spoofing” attacks.
+This is when web sites or e-mail messages misrepresent where they come from.

 Plan ahead for success